 Strategic storytelling for thrift pieces.

-Bridging stories between second chances and second-hand pieces.
+Bridging stories between 2nd chances for aids and the homeless and 2nd-hand pieces.

 Introduction